 The Highland furniture collection by Kalon Studios

 Comprising a bench, desk, chair and extendable dining table, Highland is manufactured by a handpicked team of master craftsmen in North America, who finish each piece with a premium, plant-based oil-wax finish.
-Harnessing a blend of traditional and high-tech methods – plus a “360-degree approach to sustainability” – the furniture aligns succinctly with Kalon’s intense focus on materiality, something which rests at the forefront of their designs.
+Harnessing a blend of traditional and high-tech methods – plus a “360-degree approach to sustainability” – the furniture aligns succinctly with Kalon’s intense focus on materiality, something which rests at the forefront of their enduring designs.

 Each piece is thoughtfully designed with a focus on detail, material and experience.

 The brand’s carbon footprint is also front of mind.
 All materials and resources selected (with the exception of linen upholstery options) are thoughtfully sourced within close proximity to the factory.
-Further, the timber employed in the pieces is white oak; a readily available domestic hardwood that is harvested from a nearby sustainably-managed forest.
+Furthermore, the timber employed in the pieces is white oak; a readily available domestic hardwood that is harvested from a nearby sustainably-managed forest.

-From its raw materials to its finishes and upholstery, the collection utilises solid, all-natural materials that enrich rather than deplete resources.
+The collection utilises solid, all-natural materials that enrich rather than deplete resources.